niallpcarroll/expensescalculator/README.md

 # Credits

 ## Content References
-   - gspread Documentation is used as reference material and guidance throughout the project for the manipulation of data between Python and Google Sheets: [gspread Docs](https://docs.gspread.org/en/latest/index.html)

    - Code Institute's 'Love Sandwiches' project for Google Sheets API and Creds Set-Up and for instructions on deployment to Heroku: [Code Institute](https://codeinstitute.net/ie/)

    - StackOverflow for helping me to figure out how to convert string from inputs to floats: [Python: Converting string to integer](https://stackoverflow.com/questions/78756277/python-converting-string-to-integer)